kara751/Word_Counterk/README.md

 # Word Counter
+## Introduction

-This is a simple python django word counter project.
+This is a simple python django word counter project.You simply put your paragraphs or words onto the text area and then they will count the number of words and characters in your text.